Pyrdacor/Ambermoon/Files/Imploding.md

 But the reading is special.
 After each reading the content is bit-shifted left by 1.
 If the **bit buffer** becomes 0 after this, the **bit buffer** is immediately replaced by the next input byte and the read bit value is the first bit of the new **bit buffer**.
 If the previously read bit was 1 (which is always the case if the initial bit buffer wasn't 0) the new **bit buffer** is increased by 1.
 This last step ensures that every new **bit buffer** ends with a 1-bit.

-The mentioned algorithm is equivalent to reading each bit of the bit buffer in a loop.
+The mentioned algorithm is equivalent to reading each of the 8 bits of the bit buffer (e.g. by testing the highest bit and then shifting left).
 But **it differs for the initial bit buffer**!
 The initial bit buffer is only read until the last 1-bit is found.

 **Example:**